 - Keel bellies.
 These are kind of banana shaped stickbaits.
 The curve of the belly helps impart a fair bit more action than the other styles.

-Weight: The Secret Stickbait Sauce!
+Weight: The Secret To Successful Stickbait Making!

 Although stickbaits are topwater lures, they need a little internal weight to get them working properly.
 Not enough to sink them…..
-But a little lead in just the right place is what creates the desired action.
-The aim is to get the lure to sit correctly in the water at rest.
+But a little lead in just the right place is what causes stickbaits to zig zag when they’re worked properly.

-For me, there are two ways that a good stickbait can float: The first way is flat on the water surface.
-Lures that stay close to horizontal can be worked super, extra slow, keeping them in front of the fish for longer.
+For me, there are two ways that a good stickbait can float: The first way is almost flat on the water surface, with the tail slightly submerged.
+This type of lure can be worked super, extra slow, keeping them in front of the fish for longer.
 They’re my choice on flat, calm water and many of my small freshwater stickbaits fall into this category.

 By putting the towpoint a little under the nose of the lure we can increase the randomness of the gliding action.
 Generally speaking, the further under the nose the tow point is located the more action the lure will have and the slower it can be fished.
 When I fish a stickbait with the towpoint on the tip of the nose I expect to have to use more rod action to bring it to life.